timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE I-ESTABLISHMENT, POWERS, DUTIES, AND ADMINISTRATION/CHAPTER 05-FUNCTIONS AND POWERS/SUBCHAPTER I-GENERAL POWERS.md

     * (A) the cooperative agreements shall each provide for the parties to contribute funds or services on a matching basis to defray the costs of such programs, projects, and activities under the agreement; and

-    * (B) a person providing voluntary services under this subsection shall not be considered a Federal employee except for purposes of chapter 81 of title 5, United States Code, with respect to compensation for work-related injuries, and chapter 171 of title 28, United States Code, with respect to tort claims;
+    * (B) an individual providing voluntary services under this subsection shall not be considered a Federal employee except for purposes of chapter 81 of title 5, United States Code, with respect to compensation for work-related injuries, and chapter 171 of title 28, United States Code, with respect to tort claims;

   * (20) enter into cooperative agreements with other Government agencies and the National Academy of Sciences;